release-it/release-it/docs/npm.md

 }
 ```

 The default value for private packages is `"restricted"`.
-Note that setting `npm.access` in the release-it config is
-deprecated.

 ## Two-factor authentication